Plot & Creation: Madama Butterfly

 1883

 Puccini composes his first opera, Le Villi, which is first performed in a private recital at the home of a member of the Scapigliati.
-Among those present are the composer Pietro Mascagni, who plays double bass in the orchestra, and Arrigo Boito, who had just become Verdi’s collaborator and was working on the libretto to Otello.
+Among those present are the composer Pietro Mascagni, who plays double bass in the orchestra, and Arrigo Boito, who was working with Verdi on the libretto for Otello.
 Impressed with Puccini’s talent, the music publisher Giulio Ricordi enters an exclusive contract with the composer and provides him with a monthly stipend to concentrate on composition.
 For the rest of Puccini’s life, Ricordi acts as mentor and friend to the composer.

 1887